Absend/WebDjsSammy/README.md

-# WebMeJS
+# WebDJs
-Dictionary SPA application for Web development
+Tests and Dictionary.
+SPA application for Web development education.